 The bill amends existing laws regarding the unauthorized publication and use of communications, specifically addressing eavesdropping.
 It clarifies that a person who receives or assists in receiving a private communication cannot divulge its details without the consent of all parties involved.
 The bill introduces new provisions that allow for the publication of such communications only under specific circumstances, such as with consent or through authorized channels.
-Additionally, it specifies that the use of eavesdropping devices to record conversations is prohibited without the consent of all parties, and it outlines the consequences for using or disclosing information obtained through illegal eavesdropping.
+Additionally, it specifies that eavesdropping devices cannot be used to record conversations without the consent of all parties, and it prohibits the use or disclosure of information obtained through illegal eavesdropping.

 Statutes affected: SB0085A, AM SB 85, introduced 02/05/2025: 42.20.300, 42.20.310, 42.20.320